dev7a/custom-collector-extension-layers/README.md

 - `default`: Standard OpenTelemetry Collector
 - `minimal`: A minimal distribution with just OTLP receivers and batch processors
-- `clickhouse`: Distribution with ClickHouse exporter capabilities
+- `clickhouse`: Distribution with ClickHouse exporter capabilities (inherits from `minimal`)
-- `clickhouse-otlphttp`: Distribution with ClickHouse and OTLP HTTP exporters
+- `clickhouse-otlphttp`: Distribution with ClickHouse and OTLP HTTP exporters (inherits from `clickhouse`)
 - `full`: Complete distribution with all available components

-- `custom`: Build with custom-specified build tags
+Distributions can now inherit build tags from a `base` distribution, simplifying configuration (see `config/distributions.yaml`).
+Only predefined distributions from this file can be built.

 ## Understanding Distributions